Carlos Soto (footballer, born 1959)

 Carlos Fredy Soto Sandoval (born 10 November 1959) is a Chilean former professional footballer who played as a defender for clubs in Chile and Mexico.

 Club career

-A product of Ñublense youth system, he stayed with the club until the 1982 season.
+A product of Ñublense youth system, Soto stayed with the club until the 1982 season.
 In the Chilean Primera División, he also played for Palestino, Colo-Colo, Universidad de Chile, Deportes Antofagasta and Regional Atacama, his last club.
 Along with Colo-Colo, he won the 1985 Copa Polla Gol.
 In addition, as a player of Regional Atacama, he took part in the match where Colo-Colo gave the biggest hammering in its history, a 10–0 win, on 27 August 1995.

 Abroad he played in Mexico between 1987 and 1991 for both Tampico Madero and Querétaro.
 In Tampico Madero, he coincided with his compatriot Mariano Puyol.

 International career

 Soto made two appearances and scored a goal for the Chile national team at friendly matches in 1987.